gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 Emily Dickinson wrote 1,800 poems.

-She published fewer than a dozen in her lifetime — and those, she published anonymously, or had published without her consent, in forms she did not recognize
+She published fewer than a dozen in her lifetime, and those, she published anonymously, or had published without her consent, in forms she did not recognize